Coos people: Language

-The Coos language is dormant.
-It belongs to the Coosan language family, and is divided into two dialects: Hanis language and Miluk language.
-The Confederated Tribes of Coos, Lower Umpqua and Siuslaw has a language program to revitalize the language.
+The Coosan language family consists of two languages: Hanis (also known as Coos) and Miluk.
+Both are extinct.
+The Confederated Tribes of Coos, Lower Umpqua and Siuslaw has a language program to revitalize them.

 History

 Their neighbors were Siuslauan, Kalapuyan, and the Umpqua Indians.
 The total population of Hanis and Miluk Coos in 1780 has been estimated to be around 2,000.

-On February 8, 1806 the Coos people were first mentioned by Euro-Americans.
+On February 8, 1806, the Coos people were first mentioned by Euro-Americans.
 William Clark, wintering at Fort Clatsop near the Columbia with Meriwether Lewis and the Corp of Discovery, reported the existence of the "Cook-koo-oose nation".
 His journal entry stated: "I saw several prisoners from this nation with the Clatsops and Kilamox, they are much fairer than the common Indians of this quarter, and do not flatten their heads."

 The Coos joined with the Umpqua and Siuslaw tribes and became a confederation with the signing of a Treaty in August 1855.
 In 1857, the U.S. Government removed the Coos Indians to Port Umpqua.
 Four years later, they were again transferred to the Alsea Sub-agency at Yachats Reservation where they remained until 1876.
 In 1876, the sub-agency was handed over to white settlement and the Indians were assigned to relocate to the Siletz Reservation, which created a major disruption among the tribal members.
 By 1937, their population had dwindled to 55.

 In 1972, Hanis and Miluk Coos, along with members of the Kuitsh and Siuslaw tribes, incorporated as the Coos Tribe of Indians.
 In subsequent years, they began providing food assistance for low-income families and established job placement and drug and alcohol abuse programs.